Noan1997/FTM2EBB/README.md

 ## **Update 01/17/2026** ##

 - Linux compatibility was improved.
-- `rundemo.sh` was added for use in bash terminals (normally used in Linux)
+- Added `rundemo.sh` and `Install.sh` for use in Bash-based terminals, primarily for Linux users.

 This script was created based on the music format documentation by [Quantam](https://github.com/TheRealQuantam/RetroDocs).